SecUSo/helios-institutes/README.md

 ## License

-Helios Verification Institutes is licensed under the GPLv3.
-Copyright (C) 2017 Karola Marky
+User Study Verification Institutes is licensed under the GPLv3.
+Copyright (C) 2017-2018 Karola Marky

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

-## Contributors

-Karola Marky